Robert M. Bernstein, M.D., New York, NY and William R. Rassman, M.D.

 We wonder if this phenomena of delayed growth is unique to the newer techniques or has always been present and is only now being recognized.
 With 4mm grafts, containing an average of 20 hairs, a delay in the growth of some of the hair would largely go unnoticed.
 With the use of smaller grafts, such as minigrafts, but especially with micrografts and follicular implants, any delay would be immediately apparent.
 In fact, it has been the experience of these authors that the appearance of the large grafts often worsen with time as the full complement of hairs in each graft become visible.

 If delayed growth is indeed a new phenomena unique to the implantation of very small grafts, it is possible that the growth cycle of the hair in these grafts may react differently to the trauma of transplantation than those in the larger grafts.
 In other words, the desiccation, temperature change, and mechanical trauma to which small grafts might be more subject actually cause a delay in growth in situations where there was not quite enough injury to completely destroy the follicle.
 Thus, small degrees of trauma may either induce the second physiologic mechanism to occur, or may cause a more pathologic delay in growth.
 Of course, with increasing trauma, poor growth or no growth would be the result and this “point of no return” must be elucidated in carefully controlled studies.
 An additional type of trauma that may contribute to delayed growth has been recently reported by Drs.
-Cooley and Vogel.
+Cooley and Vogel. ((Cooley J, Vogel J. Loss of the dermal papilla during graft dissection and placement: Another cause of x-factor?
+Hair Transplant Forum Int 1997; 7:20-21.))
 They suggest that when the dermal papillae is lost during graft preparation and handling, it must regenerate from the fibrous root sheath before the hair will regrow, and this regeneration can often take several months.
 The role that this important mechanism plays in the delay that we see clinically must also be determined.